WordPress/hosting-handbook/compatibility.md

 * WordPress 5.6 and PHP 8.0 are expected to be launched at the end of 2020.

-\[tip\]If you are a developer, you will also be interested in the <a href="https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/">PHP Compatibility and WordPress Versions</a> document from the Core team.\[/tip\]
+\[tip\]If you are a developer, you will also be interested in the [PHP Compatibility and WordPress Versions](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) document from the Core team.\[/tip\]

 ## WordPress and MySQL versions matrix